Graduate Student Outcomes & Accreditation

 The Student Right to Know Act requires an institution that participates in any student financial assistance program under Title IV of the Higher Education Act of 1965 (as amended) to disclose information about graduation and retention rates to current and prospective students.

-The Bank Street Graduate School of Education five-year graduation rate is 90% across all programs offered.
-When looking at our teacher preparation programs specifically, the five-year graduation rate is similarly high at 89%.
+The Bank Street Graduate School of Education five-year graduation rate as of the 2013-2014 year (7/1/13-6/30/14) is 88% across all programs offered.
+The retention rate across the teacher preparation programs is 97%.
 These figures encompass all graduate students completing their program, including those enrolled in dual certification programs.

 Institutional Test Score Annual Report

 Institutional pass rates are a key measure of the performance of teacher preparation programs in Title II of the Higher Education Act.
 Institutions must report pass rates on teacher assessments for all graduates and all other enrolled students.

 During the 2013-2014 year (7/1/13-6/30/14), 232 students took the Liberal Arts & Sciences Test (LAST) and 229 passed it, for a 99% pass rate.
 219 students took the Multi-Subject Content Specialty Test (CST) and 215 passed it, for a 98% pass rate.
 27 students took the Academic Literacy Skills Test and 18 passed it, for a 67% pass rate.
 95 students took the Students with Disabilities CST and 94 passed it, for a 99% pass rate.
 17 students took the Educating All Students (EAS) and 14 passed it, for an 82% pass rate.
 201 students took the Elementary Assessment of Teaching Skills – Written (ATS-W) and 200 passed it, for a 99.5% pass rate.
 12 students took the Secondary ATS-W and 12 passed it, for a 100% pass rate.